- Rapid Reference 🚀

 background: meningitis & encephalitis

 - Meningitis is inflammation of the subarachnoid space, the fluid bathing the brain (between the arachnoid and the pia mater; figure above).
 Most common causes are bacterial or viral.

 - Encephalitis is inflammation of the brain tissue itself.
 Most common causes are viral or autoimmune.

-- Focal neurologic findings and seizures are more characteristic of encephalitis, whereas meningeal irritation is more suggestive of meningitis.
+- Focal neurologic findings and seizures are more characteristic of encephalitis, whereas meningitis usually presents with signs of meningeal irritation.